 This course, taken at grade 11 or 12, engages students in topics such as personal and professional growth, career exploration, lifelong learning, securing and maintaining employment, success and promotion in the work place, communication and interpersonal skills, and ethics.
 This course also enables students to access the Credit for Employment Program.
 This single credit course is in-school only and does not have an internship component.
-For those students wishing to enter into an internship and earn up to four credits, please see Career Development/Career Bridge for grade 11 and/or 12.
+For those students wishing to enter into an internship and earn up to four credits, please see Career Development/Career Bridge for grade 11 and/or 12

-CAREER DEVELOPMENT/ CAREER BRIDGE GRADE 11 LWB30S LIFE/WORK BUILDING 30S CDI30G CAREER DEVELOPMENT INTERNSHIP 30G CREDIT: 2 and education.
+CAREER DEVELOPMENT/ CAREER BRIDGE GRADE 11 LWB30S LIFE/WORK BUILDING 30S CDI30G CAREER DEVELOPMENT INTERNSHIP 30G

+This two-credit program will help students acquire and apply knowledge and skills to make appropriate decisions for life, work, and education.
 The experiential learning components will provide students with opportunities to explore potential occupations, and to demonstrate employability skills (such as job searching, resume writing, and interview preparation), and essential and specific occupational skills.
 Attention will be given to understanding personality and the development of strong personal and professional relationships in the workplace.

 This program offers students an exciting and rewarding opportunity to explore the world of work or their chosen career to apply the skills obtained in class through an internship with a local business partner.
 Internships replace a half day of school for approximately three months.
 Upon completion of the placement, students will return to the classroom to continue their study of employability skills and success in the workplace.
 Students enrolled in this program enhance their resumes and earn powerful references that may be used for future educational and employment opportunities.
 Students are given first choice at posted employment opportunities at Kildonan-East Collegiate and, in some cases, may be hired at their internship.